 We will devote next week in Finance 4335 to tutorials on probability and statistics.
 These tools are critically important to in the measurement of risk and development of risk management strategies for individuals and firms alike.
 Next Tuesday’s class meeting will be devoted to introducing discrete and continuous probability distributions, calculating parameters such as expected value, variance, standard deviation, covariance, and correlation, and applying these concepts to measure expected returns and risks for portfolios comprising risky assets.
 The following Thursday will provide a deeper dive into discrete and continuous probability distributions, in which we showcase the binomial and normal distributions.

 The decision theory provides a useful framework for thinking about concepts such as risk aversion and risk tolerance.
-The calculus comes in handy by providing an analytic framework for determining how much risk to keep and how much risk to transfer to others.
+The calculus comes in handy by providing an analytic framework for determining how much risk to retain and how much risk to transfer to others.
 Such decisions occur regularly in daily life, encompassing practical problems such as deciding how to allocate assets in a 401-K or IRA account, determining the extent to which one insures health, life, and property risks, whether to work for a startup or an established business and so forth.
 There’s also ambiguity when we have incomplete information about risk.
 This course will at least help you think critically about costs, benefits, and trade-offs related to decision-making whenever you encounter risk and uncertainty.

 After the first midterm, the rest of the semester will be devoted to various other risk management topics, including the demand for insurance, asymmetric information, portfolio theory, capital market theory, option pricing theory, and corporate risk management.